LeeAnnEditor/o365hq/blog/SharePoint Sites and Portals.md

 message, tell a story, share content for viewing, or highlight capabilities or people.
 SharePoint hub sites take the challenge out of finding just the information visitors need.
-Hub sites connect Communication sites and modern team sites for consistent navigation and themes, shared resources, increased team visibility, and scoped search.
+Hub sites connect communication sites and modern team sites for consistent navigation and themes, shared resources, increased team visibility, and scoped search.

 ![](https://o365hq.com/images/418.png)